andyeske/How-to-CAD-Onshape/README.md

 * Learning how to employ the wrap command (for engravings).
 * Making renders.

-**Session Activity:** Using the tools learned on Session 5, we’ll design two objects, namely:
+**Session Activities:** Using the tools learned on Session 5, we’ll design two objects, namely:
 * A Diet Coke [8oz glass bottle](https://beverageuniverse.com/media/catalog/product/cache/93e8b54da979dc164f600faa0f1e0941/c/o/coca-cola-xxxr-xcdc8g-thumb.jpg) (with labels included).
 * A realistic-looking [Ariane 5](https://upload.wikimedia.org/wikipedia/commons/thumb/3/3c/Ariane_5ES_with_ATV_4_on_its_way_to_ELA-3.jpg/1200px-Ariane_5ES_with_ATV_4_on_its_way_to_ELA-3.jpg) rocket.